 Jacob Helberg, the husband of famed Khosla Ventures managing director Keith Rabois, is serving as Under Secretary of State for Economic Growth, Energy, and the Environment.

-In this world, the Big Venture investor no longer bets on the market, but clearly manages the economy’s future on behalf of it.
+In this world, the Big Venture investor no longer has to bet on the market — a game for losers — instead getting to manage the economy’s future on behalf of it.
 And as such, the tools of governance (procurement, subsidies, regulation) are indistinguishable from the tools of venture (seed funding, scaling, exit).

 How clever!

-This, incidentally, is what replaces the old neoliberal divide between public and private.
+This, incidentally, is what replaces the old neoliberal divide between public and private entities.

-The so-called Venture–State has emerged as a single organism with two heads: one that talks disruption, the other signs the checks.
+The so-called Venture–State has come out on the other end of decades of financial deregulation as a single organism with two heads: one that talks about disruption endlessly, the other signing the checks for the same.
 But make no mistake, this is the same entity!
-Because now, most profitable asset class of the twenty-first century isn’t high-risk technology, it’s certainty, jointly manufactured by both capital and the state, then sold back to the public as “venture capital.” (but you and I both now know that in reality, it’s just Big Venture!).
+Because now, most profitable asset class of the twenty-first century isn’t high-risk technology, it’s certainty, jointly manufactured by both capital markets and the government, then sold back to the public as “venture capital.”

-Because at some point (uh, like, in 2010 onwards), venture stopped behaving like an investment class and started functioning as governance infrastructure, otherwise thought of as a distributed arm of state capacity built out of private capital.
+Big Venture can otherwise be thought of as a distributed arm of state capacity built out of private capital.

 You can trace the shift cleary through three eras: